f1replica/f1replica.github.io/README.md

 ### Powered & feeded by Jolpica F1 API + F1 Formula 1

-F1 Replica a small personal for educational and research purposes only project Build with Vue.JS V3 & Quasar Framework
+F1 Replica a small personal for educational and research purposes only project.
+Build with Vue.JS V3 & Quasar Framework.

 ### Frameworks & technologies used